Things to consider when taking out a student loan

 STUDENT LOANS FROM THE BANK

 Student loans from the 4 major South African banks differ from NSFAS loans as a surety or a sponsor has to apply on your behalf.
 This could be your parent or guardian.
-The surety has to earn a high enough income, have low debt and a clear credit history in order to be applicable.
+The surety has to earn a high enough income, have low debt and have a clear credit history in order to be applicable.
 Interest rates are higher than NSFAS but can differ from lender to lender, so it is important to do as much research as possible to find what suits your needs.

 STUDENT LOANS FROM INDEPENDENT CREDIT PROVIDERS